 To separate myth from fact, neonatal abstinence syndrome is:

-- Most commonly caused by prenatal opioid use.
-Opioids include prescription medications like morphine and oxycodone, as well as illicit substances like heroin.
+- Most commonly caused by prenatal opioid use: Opioids include prescription medications such as morphine and oxycodone, as well as illicit substances like heroin.
 Less frequently, NAS can be caused by an expectant mother’s use of benzodiazepines or antidepressants.

 NAS by the Numbers: Statistics on Neonatal Abstinence Syndrome

-The statistics of babies born addicted to drugs paint a grim picture of the reality of neonatal abstinence syndrome.
+The statistics of “babies born addicted to drugs” (babies who are born with drug- or alcohol-related conditions like NAS) paint a grim picture of the reality of NAS.

 - Every 15 minutes, a baby is born with opioid withdrawal